lejean2000/Kimberling/ctr/README.md

 ### CTR4

 Let P be a point.
 PaPbPc cevian triangle of P=(u:v:w).
 APa intersects the circle (APbPc) at A' different from A. Define B', C' cyclically.
 The CTR4(P) triangle is A'B'C'.
+It is trivially perspective to ABC.
 The barycentric coordinates of the A-vertex are:

     c^2*u*v*(u+w)*(v+w)-(u+v)*w*(a^2*v*(u+w)-b^2*u*(v+w)) :
     b^2*v*(u+v)*w^2+c^2*v^3*(u+w) :